bbauska/W3Cx-5of5/README.md

 <b>You first need to declare your class and then access it, otherwise
 code like the following will throw a ReferenceError</b>:

-Incorrect version =&gt; you try to create an instance of a class before it has been declared:
+<p>Incorrect version =&gt; you try to create an instance of a class before it
+has been declared:</p>

 <pre>
 1.  var p = new Rectangle(); // ReferenceError